S. Korea Police Raid Medical Association Office Over Walkout - UrduPoint

 Seoul, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2024) South Korean police said they raided the offices of the Korean Medical Association on Friday, as the government contends with a doctors' strike that has led to chaos in hospitals.

-The government had set a February 29 deadline for medics to resume work or face potential legal consequences, including suspension of medical licenses and arrest.
+The government had set a February 29 deadline for medics to resume work or face potential legal consequences, including suspension of their medical licences and arrest.

-Only 565 doctors resumed work by the deadline, according to figures released by the health ministry.
+Only 565 doctors had resumed work by the deadline, according to figures released by the health ministry.

 The mass work stoppage has taken a toll on hospitals, prompting the government to raise its public health alert to the highest level.